my-wealth-analyst/website-build/README.md

 - Auto-retrieval of data from perthmint website for Gold and Silver.
 Only pulls data up to the end of the last month.
      - TO-DO: find source for last 30 days prices

+### Current Functionality (as at 17May 2019)
+- Stage 1 revisions completed:
+--> chart layout revised in line with comments
+--> charts now include recession indicators, and horizontal overvalue/undervalue lines --> live data pulling from 'https://www.marketindex.com.au/' and 'https://coinmarketcap.com/currencies/bitcoin/' and 'https://www.alphavantage.co/' (for AUD/USD) completed.
+These will run once per hour (in production).
+--> aesthetic comments incorporated